korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 We'll talk about threads in a later section, but this is a way to make your application pause for a bit.
-It takes milliseconds, so if I pass 2000, my application will pause for 2 seconds, after every 5 records.
+It takes milliseconds, so if I pass 2000, my application will pause for 2 seconds, after every five records.
 I'll print a dot, so I can watch the status.
 The `Thread.sleep` method throws an _InterruptedException_, a checked exception, so I'll use IntelliJ's tools to add a _catch_ clause to my exiting _try_ block.
 I'll save my code.
 Before I run this, I'll open up the existing `take2.csv` file.
-With this file open, I'll execute my code,
+With this file open, I'll execute my code;
 There's a key combination that will reload all files from disk, which will help me monitor this file in IntelliJ.
 On windows this is Control+Alt+Y, or option+command+y on a Mac.
-I'm going to press Control+Alt+Y, continuously while this code runs.
+I'm going to press Control+Alt+Y continuously while this code runs.
-Notice the dots being printed to the console every 2 seconds.
+Notice the dots being printed on the console every 2 seconds.
 Watching the file, you'll notice right away that the text was truncated, and the file is empty.
-But while this code is running:
+But while this code is running.
 I'm not seeing any text in this file, as I continue to periodically use the reload key combination.
 After ten dots, the application ends,